-All young people complete their period of statutory education on the final Friday in June pathway could be in further education in sixth form or college, work based training or employment.
+All young people complete their period of statutory education on the final Friday in June during the school year in which they reach their 16th birthday, and under Denbighshire's pathway could be in further education in sixth form or college, work based training or employment.
 These opportunities are accessed through the Common Applications be obtained through CWOL.